-A venogram is a way to look at veins in your body using x-rays and a special dye called contrast.
-It is most often use to look at veins in the legs and belly area (abdomen).
+A venogram is a way to look at veins in your body.
+It uses x-rays and a radiographic contrast material.
+It is most often used to look at veins in the legs and belly area (abdomen).

 Veins are not normally seen in an x-ray.
-That is why the special dye is used.
+That is why the contrast material is used.
 The health care provider injects this dye into a vein so it shows up better on x-rays.

-Some people may have an allergy or reaction to the dye used during a venogram.
+Some people may have an allergy or reaction to the contrast material.
 Before the procedure, tell your doctor about any allergies you may have.

-- A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zeive, MD, MHA, and David R. Eltz.
-Previously reviewed by Ken Levin, MD, private practice specializing in Radiology and Nuclear Medicine, Allentown, PA.
-Review provided by VeriMed Healthcare Network (5/19/2011).
+- Ken Levin, MD, private practice specializing in Radiology and Nuclear Medicine, Allentown, PA.
+Review provided by VeriMed Healthcare Network.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.

 This page was last updated: April 14, 2014